stefslon/exportToPPTX/README.md

 * `Color` Three element vector specifying RGB value in range from 0 to 1.
 Default text color is black.
 * `BackgroundColor` Three element vector specifying RGB value in the range from 0 to 1.
 By default background is transparent.
 * `FontSize` Specifies the font size to use for text.
 Default font size is 12.
+* `FontName` Specifies font name to be used.
+Default is whatever is template defined font is.
+Specifying FixedWidth for font name will use monospaced font defined on the system.
 * `FontWeight` Weight of text characters:
     * normal - use regular font (default)
     * bold - use bold font